Naereen/Nginx-Fancyindex-Theme/README.md

 3. Move the ``Nginx-Fancyindex-Theme/`` folder to the root of the site directory.
 4. Restart/reload nginx.
 5. Check that it's working, and enjoy!
+6. A new feature is the automatic inclusion of `HEADER.md` and `README.md` file from the current directory (if any), as shown in the example above.
+It uses [JQuery](https://jquery.com/) and [ShowDown.js](https://github.com/showdownjs/showdown/), it is badly written but it works perfectly!
+I wanted this feature as I have it for Apache (see [this project](https://bitbucket.org/lbesson/autoindex-strapdown)).

 ## Configuration